MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 After a blob is placed in a container, the blob can grow to use more space.
 As you add new blobs and existing blobs grow, the available space in the volume that holds the container shrinks.

 Containers aren't limited to a single share.
 When the combined blob data in a container grows to use 80 percent or more of the available space, the container enters *overflow* mode.
-When in overflow mode, any new blobs that are created in that container are allocated to a different volume that has sufficient space.
+When the container is in overflow mode, any new blobs that are created in the container are allocated to a different volume that has sufficient space.
 Over time, a container in overflow mode can have blobs that are distributed across multiple volumes.

 When 80 percent (and then 90 percent) of the available space in a volume is used, the system raises alerts in the Azure Stack Hub administrator portal.
 Cloud operators should review available storage capacity and plan to rebalance the content.
 The storage service stops working when a disk is 100 percent used and no additional alerts are raised.